About counselling and psychotherapy

 There are a number of resources I’d recommend if you are interested in learning more and deepening your understanding of what counselling is:

 I trained as a person centred counsellor.
-This training sits within the ‘humanistic’ and ‘talking therapies’.
-It’s pioneer and founding father was a Mr Carl Rogers.
+This training sits within the humanistic talking therapies, pioneered by Carl Rogers.

 This approach fundamentally places the client as the expert of their own experience.
 The counsellor endeavours to offer an authentic, empathic and non judgemental space for a client to explore what is on their mind.
 This might sound simple, but in practice, it is an on going process and practice that requires dedication and focus.

 In such an environment, over time, clients begin to feel empowered, have increasing access to a wider range of emotions, self awareness and acceptance.
-This leads to a better relationship with self and how they might relate to and experience what was previously a struggle or even unbearable.
+This leads to a better relationship with self and others.

 Some books by Carl Rogers: